flare-foundation/attestation-client/docs/attestation-protocol/state-connector-contract.md

 The `StateConnector` smart contract is used to manage the attestation protocol.
 This is basically the voting contract, that does the following.

-- Manages voting rounds. `[DAVID: what round managing is performed in state connector? it only checks is buffer number is correct]`
-- Accepts attestation requests all the time.
-Based on the time of submission each attestation request is mapped to the relevant `collect` phase of the corresponding voting round.
+- Accepts attestation requests all the time and emits the events that contain the attestation requests and timestamps.
+Note that the contract does not keep track of any data related to attestation requests.
+Matching attestation requests to the correct `collect` phases of voting rounds is done by attestation providers according to the timestamps of the emitted events.
-- Accepts commit and reveal submissions by attestation providers, mapping them to the `commit` and `reveal` phases of the relevant voting rounds.
+- Accepts commit and reveal submissions by attestation providers, mapping them to the correct voting windows, consequently mapping them to the correct `commit` and `reveal` phases of the voting rounds.
 - Counts the votes (attestations) and declares the winning attestation hash (confirmed Merkle root) for every voting round (in the `count` phase).

 Note that voting rounds are interlaced.
 For example, if _W<sub>0</sub>_, _W<sub>1</sub>_, ... are sequential 90s voting windows, then the voting round with id `0` has the `collect` phase in _W<sub>0</sub>_, the `commit` phase in _W<sub>1</sub>_, etc. Simultaneously, the voting round with id `1` has the `collect` phase in _W<sub>1</sub>_, the `commit` phase in _W<sub>2</sub>_, etc.

-Additionaly the data sent per window is interlaced; commit message for window _W<sub>n</sub>_ also contains reveal data for _W<sub>n-1</sub>_.
+Additionaly the data submitted by attestation providers per voting window is interlaced; the data sent in window _W<sub>n</sub>_ contains commit data for `roundId = n - 1` and reveal data for `roundId = n - 2`.

 ## Requesting attestations